We understand that many patients are concerned about hospital acquired infections such as MRSA and C-difficile (C.diff) when they come into hospital.

 Clostridium difficile (C.diff) is a more common infection that is primarily caused by use of antibiotics which, whilst treating the condition they are prescribed for, can upset the balance of this bacterium in the bowels.
 It can be treated and we have a specialist cohort ward at Warrington Hospital providing care to patients with infection of this kind where they receive the expert nursing, pharmacy and dietary support they require to help them recover.

-So far this year (since April 2016) there have been 0 cases of hospital acquired C.diff at the trust's hospitals (updated July 2016).
-Our nationally set threshold for a trust of our size is to have no more than 27 cases over the year - Needs addition of successfully appealed and reapportioned cases
+So far this year (since April 2018) there have been 0 cases of hospital acquired C.diff at the trust's hospitals.
+Our nationally set threshold for a trust of our size is to have no more than 26 cases over the year - Needs addition of successfully appealed and reapportioned cases

 - In 2015 to 2016 there was 33 cases